quii/learn-go-with-tests/install-go.md

 ## Refactoring and your tooling

 A big emphasis of this book is around the importance of refactoring.
-So many people practicing TDD forget or neglect this step.

 Your tools can help you do bigger refactoring with confidence.

 You should be familiar enough with your editor to perform the following with a simple key combination: